-Misunderstanding was impossible; this pending invitation was something special.
+Any misunderstanding was impossible; this pending invitation was something special.

 It was a Thursday in Jerusalem and with only one day left, I had no idea what to do on Friday night, the start of the Shabbat.
 In Jerusalem, most Jewish places would be closed from the starting on Friday night after sundown until Saturday night.
-Labour and activities are not allowed based on the Jewish religion.
+Labour and activities are on hold based on the Jewish religion.
 Still, I would love to be part of the Shabbat in Jerusalem.

 The moment of truth